18F/agile-solicitation-builder/README.md

 ### Testing

-To test using a local browser, run `python tests/functional_tests.py`.
+To run functional tests using a local browser, run `python tests/functional_tests.py`.

+To see current test coverage, run `coverage report`.

 ### Public domain